 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in Zimbabwe?
+What Is the Climate Like in Zimbabwe?

 The climate in Zimbabwe is quite variable, depending on the elevation one is at.
 Throughout the country there is a dry season from May to September and a rainy season from November to March.